databrickslabs/ucx/README.md

 to revert the tables that were migrated in the previous run.
 You can also skip the tables that you don't want to migrate using the [`skip` command](#skip-command).

+This command is one of prerequisites for the [table migration workflow](#table-migration-workflow).

 Once you're done with table migration, proceed to the [code migration](#code-migration-commands).

 [[back to top](#databricks-labs-ucx)]